shakacode/package_json/README.md

 - Can be passed any of the options listed for the particular method regardless of what underlying package manager is being used; if an option is not supported by the manager, it will be ignored
+- Will run in the directory of the `package.json`; for methods that generate native commands, it is up to the caller to ensure the working directory is correct

 ### Installing dependencies